 Frankie Muniz: 5 Things To Know About The Cutie Dancing With Witney Carson On ‘DWTS’

-Frankie Muniz is coming back to TV for ‘DWTS’ season 25, !
-Before the highly-anticipated season starts Sept.
-18, here’s everything you need to know to get up to speed on the beloved actor!
+Frankie Muniz is coming back to TV for ‘DWTS’ season 25!
+Before the highly-anticipated season starts, here’s everything you need to know to get up to speed on the beloved actor!

 1. Frankie Muniz has been asked to compete on DWTS before!
 Frankie, 31, admitted that he’s been asked every year for 12 years to do the show in an interview with Us Weekly.
 One of the main reasons why he turned down the offer so many times until now was because his “biggest fear is dancing in public.”
 Well, season 25 was finally the right time for Frankie.
 He’s paired with Witney Carson, 23, and they’re going to kill it on the dance floor!